CTHMIT/LLM-llama3-topic-chatbot/README.md

 ## Troubleshooting
 Wikipedia Page Errors: If the application encounters a disambiguation page or the page doesn’t exist, the user is prompted to choose another topic or re-enter the query.
 Session Errors: Ensure that the secret_key is set in the Flask app to avoid session-related errors.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/CTHMIT/LLM-llama3-topic-chatbot/blob/main/LICENSE) file for more details.

+Acknowledgments
+- Flask
+- LangChain
+- Chroma
+- Wikipedia